Understanding the Ukraine Permission Extension (UPE) Scheme

 - Anna Boyarova

-The Ukraine Permission Extension (UPE) scheme allows Ukrainian nationals and their immediate family members who are already living in the UK under one of the Ukraine visa schemes to extend their stay for another 18 months.
+The Ukraine Permission Extension (UPE) scheme allows Ukrainian nationals and their immediate family members to extend their stay in the UK.
+This applies to those already living in the UK under one of the Ukraine visa schemes.
+Eligible applicants can extend their stay for an additional 18 months.

-It’s free to apply, and applications can be made online.
-This guide walks you through eligibility, required documents, application steps, and key rules to avoid common mistakes.
+The application process is free and can be completed online.
+This guide will help you understand the eligibility criteria, required documents, application steps, and essential rules to avoid common mistakes.

 Who Can Apply for the UPE Scheme

-To qualify for the Ukraine Permission Extension, you must already have been granted permission under one of the following:
+To qualify for the Ukraine Permission Extension, you must have been granted permission under one of the following schemes:

 Ukraine Sponsorship Scheme (Homes for Ukraine)